risk-first/website/menagerie/Communication-Risk.md

 ![Communication 2](images/generated/communication_3.png)

-Since the purpose of Communication is to _coordinate our actions_, next it's time to look at [Coordination Risk](Coordination-Risk).
+There's no point to Communication unless you have someone or something to communicate with!<!-- tweet-end -->  So next it's time to look at [Dependency Risk](Dependency-Risk).

 this seems complex tbd.